Sent-down youth: Voluntary, then mandatory

+Many youths joined the movement enthusiastically; many only joined because they were required to.

 The initial phase of the Down to the Countryside Movement, marked by the October 1967 departure of students from Beijing No. 25 High School, was voluntary.
 In August 1968, forty-five students from Shanghai were the city's first voluntary delegation to leave for the countryside.
 The Shanghai government arranged a reception for the students, called "our city's little soldiers" by Jiefang Daily, on the morning of their departure.
 The municipal government applauded the students' choice, told them to continue learning from Mao's works, to study from the peasants and participate in the class struggle.

 The number of students who volunteered to go to the countryside was far smaller, however, than the number of graduates who could neither continue their studies nor find a job.
 In Beijing, the number of lao sanjie was more than 400,000; until April 1968, only a few thousand of them volunteered to go to the countryside.

 From late 1967 to spring 1968, other municipal and provincial government offices began encouraging and organizing students to go to the countryside.
 On December 12, 1967, the municipal government of Qingdao in Shandong province organized a farewell ceremony to send off the city's first batch of students to the countryside.
 Less than a month later, on January 4, 1968, the Shandong provincial revolutionary committee held a meeting at which it was requested that all educated youth in the cities go to the countryside.
 In March, the Heilongjiang provincial revolutionary committee published an announcement prioritizing the sending of graduates to the countryside.

 On April 4, 1968, the central government endorsed a second Heilongjiang provincial revolutionary committee announcement stressing that graduates should primarily be assigned to the countryside.
 Mao and the central government asked local government offices to assign graduated students to suitable places based on "four directions" (the countryside, frontier regions, factories, and mines) and "jiceng (grassroots places, 基层)".
 The central government's endorsement precipitated local government offices to make greater efforts to send graduates off.
 Since most factories did not have jobs available and many had halted production because of the Cultural Revolution, local governments mobilized graduates to relocate to the countryside and the frontier.